Holding winners for longer and selling losers faster is a well-established rule of thumb for investors and traders alike.

 - A diverse group means around 30 companies operating in a wide range of sectors and countries, with no one company taking up more than 6% or so of the portfolio

-- Good companies means companies that have features like low debts and high profitability, and the potential to grow their dividends over the long-term
+- Good companies are companies that have features like low debts and high profitability, and the potential to grow their dividends over the long-term

-- Attractive valuations means that expected returns to shareholders should be above average, thanks to decent dividend yields to go along with the hoped for dividend growth
+- Attractive valuations mean that expected returns to shareholders should be above average, thanks to decent dividend yields to go along with the hoped-for dividend growth

 Once I’ve bought a company I’ll hang onto it for as long as the above factors remain true, i.e. that the various risk factors (price risk, valuation risk and business risk) are acceptable.